-his exhibition is curated in collaboration with researcher and architect Ali T. As’ad, Doctoral Candidate at TU/Eindhoven, Cognizant Digital Business and Jorn Konijn, Head of Program at Dutch Design Week Eindhoven.
+This exhibition is curated in collaboration with researcher and architect Ali T. As’ad (Curatorial Research Collective), Cognizant Digital Business, Dutch Design Foundation, Amsterdam University of Applied Sciences and Studioninedots.